The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: 2D IA Power Spectrum

 The Limber approximation replaces the spherical \gls{Bessel function} $j_\ell(k\chi)$ with a delta function:

 with $\nu = \ell + \frac{1}{2} = k\chi$.
 Then the \gls{shear} power spectrum takes the form:

-The Limber approximation assumes that the variation of the kernels of the projected fluctuations are limited to scales larger than the average clustering length, which makes it invalid across all scales.
-This limitation, combined with the need to reduce systematic errors for future cosmological surveys, require non-Limber methods.
-There have been recent efforts to move away from the Limber approximation in numerical analysis, such as in~\cite{leonard_n5k_2023} which presents several alternatives to implement this calculation in a fast and reliable framework.
+The Limber approximation assumes that the variation of the kernels of the projected fluctuations is limited to scales larger than the average clustering length, which makes it invalid across all scales.
+This limitation, combined with the need to reduce \gls{systematic errors} for future cosmological surveys, requires non-Limber methods.
+There have been recent efforts to move away from the Limber approximation in numerical analyses, such as in~\cite{abbott_dark_2023} and~\cite{leonard_n5k_2023}, which presents several alternatives to implement this calculation in a fast and reliable framework.